Rod Modell (a.k.a. Deepchord) is a sound-designer with 25 years involvement in electronic music and over 50 releases under various aliases and styles.

-Rod's recent projects include a collaboration with K Soublis (Fluxion) for Echocord in Denmark (Echocord #046 - "Waves EP"), remixes for fellow Detroiter Aaron Carl (R.I.P.) on Millions Of Moments (#MOM 004), remixes for DFA Records (#dfaemi 2194), reworkings of Juan Atkins' "Starlight", Remakes of "Miranda" for Convextion, and new versions of Slam's Groovelock for Soma Quality Recordings in Glasgow.
-Deepchord has also been featured on numerous mix cd's, including Deadbeat's (Scott Monteith) "Radio Rothko" (theAgriculture, Brooklyn NY), and "Electronic Flavors" mixed by Henrik Schwarz and published by Philip Morris GMBH (given away with tobacco purchases in Germany).
-A new Deepchord full-length cd and two 12" singles will be released early 2011.
+Rod's recent projects include a collaboration with K Soublis (Fluxion) for Echocord in Denmark (Echocord #046 - "Waves EP"), remixes for fellow Detroiter Aaron Carl (R.I.P) on Millions Of Moments (#MOM 004), remixes for DFA Records (#dfaemi 2194), reworkings of Juan Atkins' "Starlight", Remakes of "Miranda" for Convextion, and new versions of Slam's Groovelock for Soma Quality Recordings in Glasgow.
+Deepchord has also been featured on numerous mix CD's, including Deadbeat's (Scott Monteith) "Radio Rothko" (theAgriculture, Brooklyn NY), and "Electronic Flavors" mixed by Henrik Schwarz and published by Philip Morris GMBH (given away with tobacco purchases in Germany).

 Many consider Deepchord to be the second wave of the 'Basic Channel sound', and came years before the onslaught of imitators.